cypress-io/cypress-documentation/content/guides/tooling/IDE-integration.md

 #### Features:

-When editing the [configuration file](/guides/references/configuration), you can use our [json schema file](https://on.cypress.io/cypress.schema.json) to get intelligent tooltips in your IDE for each configuration property.
+When editing the [Cypress configuration file](/guides/references/configuration), you can use our [json schema file](https://on.cypress.io/cypress.schema.json) to get intelligent tooltips in your IDE for each configuration property.